mpleung/ARD/README.md

 * monte\_carlo.py: code for simulation experiments summarized in Table 2 of the paper.
 * effective\_rank.py: produces Table 1 of the paper, which simulates the effective ranks of M^\* under three network formation models.

 To run the .py files, we require Python 3 and installation of [numpy](https://numpy.org/), [pandas](https://pandas.pydata.org/), and [scipy](https://www.scipy.org).
-See [this walkthrough](https://python.quantecon.org/getting_started.html) for installing Python.
-The packages can then be installed via command line by entering
+See [this walkthrough](https://python.quantecon.org/getting_started.html) for installing Python via the Anaconda distribution, which also includes the required packages.
+If Python 3 is already installed on your machine, then you only need to install the packages, which can be done by entering into command line

     python3 -m pip install --user numpy scipy pandas